ojbruce/VDMExtractor/README.md

 ---

 The API uses HTML methods to retrieve stored posts.
-It returns Json
+It returns Json.

-To launch don't forget to start the server:
+To launch don't forget to start the server in /public:
 ```php -S host:port ```